hamzaj17/EchoMind/README.md

 ✅ For FastAPI Insight Engine (fastapi, uvicorn)

-✅ For SpeechRecognition (libraries: speech_recognition, requests) [optional: for speech_recognition only using backend]
+✅ For SpeechRecognition (libraries: speech_recognition, requests, pyttsx3) [optional: for speech_recognition only using backend]

 ✅ For frontend: React, react-icons, Vite, axios, React Router.